 Yes, you can switch companies at any point in time.
 There is no rule that you have to stick with a provider for X months after starting your subscription.
 We have a separate guide on changing your web hosting provider here.

-To save time and money looking for the best web hosting company that meets your needs check out our guide to the best web hosting companies.
-There you will find helpful tips for looking for the best hosting service that meets your needs as well as graphics and pricing breakdowns.
+To save time and money looking for the best web host company that meets your needs check out our guide to the best web hosting companies.
+There you will find helpful tips for looking for the best web host service that meets your needs as well as graphics and pricing breakdowns.